ShanhinPavel/mentors-dashboard/README.md

 Screenshots - https://imgur.com/zP8y7BC, https://imgur.com/yTaPC4Y

-Project:
+Description of project.

-1.Process data in "xlsx" files by node-xls library Description of project.
+1.Process data in "xlsx" files by node-xls library

 2.Checks mistakes in "xlsx" files.

 3.Merges data from these files to "json" file.

 4.Downloads data to webpage

 5.Draws a dashboard from "json" file by using React.

 6.Makes build using webpack and post files to github pages.

 How use application: